Basic Policy

 The Board of Directors, discusses and decides on basic policy and the most important matters connected with Group management.
 The Board of Directors decides matters guided by the law and the articles of incorporation and critical management issues defined in the discussion standards in our Regulations of Board of Directors.
 Furthermore, it is the body that supervises business operations.
 As a rule, the Board of Directors meets once per month.

 The Board of Directors includes internal directors, including the chairperson, the president, and outside directors.
-Independent outside directors now account for one-third of the members.
+Independent outside directors now account for more than one-third of the members.

 Board of Executive Officers